Talkala logo

 smsConfirmed

-Receive-only and text-only.
+SMS is receive-only and text-only.
 You need an owned number in your pool.
-Talkala isn't offering outbound browser texting at launch.
+Talkala does not offer outbound browser texting.

-The SMS inbox can only show messages for numbers it can confirm are yours.
-No owned number in your pool means no SMS thread.
+The SMS inbox can only show messages for numbers Talkala can confirm are yours.
+If you do not own a Talkala SMS number, you do not get an SMS inbox.

-Launch scope is also text-only.
+The inbox is also text-only.
 Standard SMS can appear in the inbox.
-MMS with photos, video, audio, contact cards, or other media hits the webhook but gets treated as unsupported instead of appearing in your inbox.
+MMS with photos, video, audio, contact cards, or other media is treated as unsupported instead of appearing in your inbox.

-Talkala doesn't currently publish a detailed destination-by-destination SMS coverage matrix the way it does for voice rates.
-So treat SMS as a narrower, more support-driven part of the product for now.
+Talkala does not publish a detailed country-by-country SMS coverage list the way it publishes voice rates.
+Treat SMS as a narrower part of the product.

 • No owned number means no SMS inbox flow.

-• The launch inbox is receive-only, not an outbound texting tool.
+• The inbox is receive-only, not an outbound texting tool.

-• Launch scope is text-only SMS, not MMS or media messaging.
+• SMS support is text-only, not MMS or media messaging.

 • Inbound SMS to an unknown or unowned number won't appear in the app.